 HLP or OCS staff may check in with the supervising attorneys by telephone during the semester.
-Personal site visits may be made by staff and can be made at the request of a student or employer.

 Students who identify a problem at their apprenticeship should discuss it with their supervising attorney as early as possible.
 If that is not possible, or if the problem persists, students should promptly contact the HLP Faculty Director.